yigitsever/gradecoin-site/content/register_docs.md

 weight = 3
 +++

-POST request to `/register` endpoint

-Lets a user to authenticate themselves to the system.
+Here you can authenticate yourself with the system.
-Only people who are enrolled to the class can open Gradecoin accounts.
+Only people who are enrolled to the class can open Gradecoin accounts, with some exceptions for people who asked nicely.
-This is enforced with your Student ID (e123456) and a one time password you will receive.
+This is enforced with your Student ID (e123456) and a one time password you received with your complementary *Welcome to Gradecoin* email.

 # Authentication Process

-> The bytes you are sending over the network are all Base64 Encoded
+> The cryptographic outputs you are sending over the network are all Base64 Encoded

 - Gradecoin's Public Key (`gradecoin_public_key`) is listed on our Moodle page and [here](/gradecoin.pub).
 Download and load it it to your client.
 - Create a JSON object (`P_AR`) with your `metu_id` ("e"+`6 chars`) and `public key` in base64 (PEM) format (`S_PK`) [reference](https://tls.mbed.org/kb/cryptography/asn1-key-structures-in-der-and-pem)